djleamen/DJ-Portfolio/README.md

 ## Overview

 This portfolio is designed to provide a comprehensive view of my skills and experiences.
-It is integrated with AWS Amplify to leverage cloud services for authentication, API, and database capabilities.
+It uses **MongoDB Atlas** for data storage and **Azure Functions** for API endpoints, providing a scalable and maintainable architecture.

 ## Features
 - **About**: